 - drugs such as those used in chemotherapy

 Eating for Hair Health

-“The same foods that are good for your body and your health overall are good for your hair, including foods that are high in protein, low in carbohydrates and have a reduced fat content,” says dermatologist Michael Reed, MD, an expert in female hair loss at New York University Medical Center in New York City.
+You are what t you eat.
+“The same foods that are good for your body and your health overall are good for your hair, including foods that are high in protein, low in carbohydrates and have reduced fat content,” says dermatologist Michael Reed, MD, an expert in female hair loss at New York University Medical Center in New York City.
 Reed says that what you put on your plate may not put hair on your head, but it can help the hair you do have to remain healthier longer.

 Another important dietary need is essential fatty acids, found in foods like walnuts, canola oil, fish, and soy.

 “This is just an observation, but I believe there are many people who may have a sub-clinical lack of omega 3 fatty acids — these are ‘good’ fats, which have anti-inflammatory properties and may actually play a role in healthy hair,” says Samantha Heller, MS, RD, a nutritionist at NYU Medical Center.

 Heller also warns women that another potential deficiency — a lack of iron that often occurs during the reproductive years — can lead to anemia, a reduction of red blood cells that is often an undiagnosed cause of hair loss in women.

 “The deficiency may be so slight you barely notice it, but it can play a role in female hair loss,” says Heller.
 Adding more iron-rich foods to your diet — like broccoli or brewer’s yeast — may actually help reverse some forms of hair loss, she says.

 Also important to healthy hair growth are foods containing vitamin B12 — including eggs, meat, and poultry.
 According to dermatologist and hair loss expert Ted Daly, MD, it’s a nutrient hair just can’t live without, and women can easily develop a deficiency.